 The White-Bearded Wildebeest (Connochaetes taurinus albojubatus) is a large, horned herbivorous (grass-eating) mammal in the Bovidae family of antelopes and cattle.
 It is also called the White-Bearded Gnu.
 It is an ungulate mammal because it is hoofed.

 Connos means beard; chaetus means flowing hair; taurinus means bull-like; and albojubatus means white-bearded.
 This equals ‘bull-like animal with a flowing white beard.’

-The White-Bearded Gnu can grow to an average 1.3 metres (4 feet) at the shoulder.
+The White-Bearded Wildebeest can grow to about 130 centimetres (51 inches) at the shoulder.

-They can run up to 65 kilometres per hour (40 miles per hour).
-They are not really built for speed – they are built to wrestle.
-They are the wrestlers of the plains.
+It can run up to 65 kilometres per hour (40 miles per hour).
+It is not really built for speed – it is built to wrestle.
+It is the ‘wrestler of the plains.’

 Photographer: Martina Nicolls

 Martina Nicolls: SIMILAR BUT DIFFERENT IN THE ANIMAL KINGDOM